Build Back Better after COVID-19

 Well, unfortunately the story is still unfolding and none of us know precisely what is next.
 I do know that the world will continue to change and we must come to see this as an opportunity for post traumatic growth whereby we try to find “new meaning” within our businesses and ourselves.
 One of my stipulations for the CITI vision was to be involved in meaningful work, with sustainable project delivery and so we had signed up to the Project Managers Declare movement.
 This commits us to supporting clients, partners and our own organisation to plan, design and deliver projects and related change that have a positive impact on the world around us by providing sustainable project outcomes.

-There will be a great deal of soul searching, planning and thinking about how institutions, organisations and people generally enter the changed world of living with COVID-19 and post COVID-19.
+There will be a great deal of soul searching, planning and thinking about how institutions, organisations and people generally enter the changed world of living with COVID-19 and Building Back Better after COVID-19.
 No-one really knows how long we are in this for and whether there will be another surge?
 These are uncertainties at this time and we are all learning together how to adjust and what we can do to support ourselves and our organisation through a forthcoming recession.

 From a leadership point of view, there needs to be new thinking applied to how your company will adjust and make the necessary changes to survive and thrive going forward.
 This may well mean a revised or new vision, strategy and a focus on reprioritising programmes and projects as some of the 2020 BC change initiatives will no longer be relevant or appropriate.